GuillemArman/WikiDirtTrack/README.md

 ### Police

 They will patrol at night.
 During day they will look out the visitors.
+If some visitor tries to sneak and don't pay the ticket, cops will chase them and make them pay a fee.

 ![](https://imgur.com/HGmXPZF.png)

 ### Mechanics

-Mechanics will be investigating during the nightime in order to create faster bikes/monster trucks so the show increases.
+Mechanics will be taking care of the race.
+If vehicles runn out of fuel they will refill it.
+Buy more mechanics in order to make the race more chaotic and fun!
-Faster bikes = More money!
+More vehicles = More money!

 ![](https://imgur.com/hHFVADe.png)